marcfranquesa/sentiment-analysis/README.md

 docker compose up
 ```

-Now go to `localhost:8080` in your web browser.
+The backend will be available at `localhost:8000` and the frontend at `localhost:8080` in your web browser.

-> [!WARNING]
-> Ports are hardcoded, :8000 for the backend and :8080 for the frontend.